 First, let’s see what happened to Reinhard Bonnke’s mother, Meta Bonnke, when she was Baptized in the Holy Spirit, when Reinhard was a boy of ten years old:

 Once Mother had relaxed in bed that night, the false religious pressures she had felt at church melted away.
 Her self-consciousness and disappointment vanished.
-She reflected the words of Jesus in Luke 11:13, “If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him?”
+She reflected on the words of Jesus in Luke 11:13, “If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him?”

 At the church meeting, she had asked God for His Holy Spirit, but had been so pressured and distraught by her concerns that she had not been able to see the gift she had been freely given.
 The baptism of the Holy Spirit was not an experience acquired by religious diligence.
 It was not so much about seeking as it was about receiving.
 It was a gift made available by a loving heavenly Father, and it was simply hers for the asking.
 Her faith to receive had been all mixed up with her own expectations, and those of my father, and those of the congregation.